Pedestrian Accident Lawyer in Texas

 At the same time, pedestrians have a duty to walk legally and pay attention to their surroundings.
 By crossing the street illegally, not paying attention to their surroundings, or engaging in other reckless behavior, they can cause both themselves and drivers to get seriously injured.

-If you were injured in a pedestrian accident, the attorneys at Juan Hernandez Law will help you gain compensation for your injuries.
+If you were injured in a pedestrian accident, the attorneys at Hernandez Law Group, P.C. will help you gain compensation for your injuries.
 In addition, if your loved one was one of the many thousands of pedestrians killed by an automobile, we can help you get justice and compensation for their wrongful death as well.
 Whatever losses and suffering you’ve endured, we’ll make sure that you get fully compensated.

 Number of Pedestrians Killed by Vehicles Each Year